SettyBhavithav/SettyBhavithav/README.md

 ### 🔄 End-to-End

-Topic input → script generation → TTS voiceover → audio/video processing → subtitle and visual processing → YouTube Data API v3 upload.
+The pipeline moves from topic generation and script creation through TTS, video editing, and automated YouTube publishing.
-The complete workflow is automated so the pipeline can produce and publish a Short from a single topic with minimal manual intervention.
+The full workflow is designed to execute from a single topic input with zero manual intervention.

 <br/>